Skip to content

 Classes

-ProcessWatcherThread(uuid, process, manager, hostname, user, metadata_file, on_exit, logger)
+ProcessWatcherThread(uuid, running_process, manager, hostname, user, metadata_file, on_exit, logger)

 Bases: Thread